-Basic Idea.
-For a given multicast request, the basic idea of the MLR-MD algorithm is to start with a multicast routing solution first (e.g., a single beam from the source covering all multicast destination nodes) and then iteratively improve lifetime performance of the current solution by identifying the node with the smallest lifetime and revising routing topology as well as corresponding beam-forming behavior for an increased network lifetime.
-In particular, for the case of directional antennas with power control capability, a node's lifetime can be increased via two techniques: narrowing beam-width θ and reducing beam radius ρ .
-A direct consequence of such operation is that some nodes in the multicast tree that are covered by the original beam could be exposed (uncovered) under the new beam with
+For a given multicast request, the basic idea of the MLR-MD algorithm is to start with a multicast routing solution first (e.g., a single beam from the source covering all multicast destination nodes) and then iteratively improve the lifetime performance of the current solution by identifying the node with the smallest lifetime6 and revising the routing topology, as well as corresponding beam-forming behavior for an increased network lifetime.
+For directional antennas with power control capability, a node's lifetime can be increased via two techniques: narrowing beamwidth θ and reducing beam radius ρ .
+A direct consequence of such operation is that some nodes in the multicast tree that are covered by the original beam could be exposed (uncovered) under the new beam with reduced beamwidth or beam radius.
+The MLR-MD algorithm has several approaches to "re-attach" these exposed nodes back onto the multicast tree.
+Since a reattachment operation would decrease some other node's lifetime, a decision must be taken on whether a reattachment operation is feasible.
+Naturally, a reattachment operation is feasible only if the new network lifetime is increased.
+For the next iteration, we repeat the same process, i.e., identifying the node among all the nodes in the network with the minimum lifetime and attempting to revise the routing topology and beam-forming behavior to increase the network lifetime.